Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Conclusions

-The thermalization suggested by the hydrodynamic solution at finite correlation lengths implies that many-body chaos has likely developed among the highly excited states.
+The thermalization suggested by the hydrodynamic solution at finite scattering lengths implies that many-body chaos has likely developed among the highly excited states.
 Even in a perfect harmonic trap, the number of highly excited micro-states with energy $E/N \gg N^{1/3}$ is exponentially large: $D_H (E, N) \sim \exp( 3N \ln (E/N^{1/3}) )$, much like a box potential.
-Away from the quantum critical point, generic interactions in this highly-excited manifold are expected to scramble the conformal tower states within each tower, see Fig.~(\ref{fig:qcp}), and likely result in a band of states with exponentially small energy differences.
+Away from the quantum critical point, interactions in this highly-excited manifold are expected to scramble the conformal tower states within each tower, see Fig.~(\ref{fig:qcp}), and likely result in a band of states with exponentially small energy differences.
 This will result in the thermalization of the quantum gas.
-We expect the physical properties will not depend on the initial quantum state, and its initial state will not be retrievable at any large time \cite{recurrence}.
+We expect the physical properties will not depend on the initial quantum state, nor will the initial state be retrievable at any large time \cite{recurrence}.

-Indeed, in a previous study \cite{Maki18} we have shown that a microscopic description of the dynamics in the vicinity of critical points can be fully characterized by a universal $V$ matrix; a four-fermion interaction operator that is a natural extension of the thermodynamic contact \cite{Tan08, Zhang09}.
-Following the general random matrix approach to highly excited states, we speculate that the $V$-matrix will have similar random character.
-Namely, the highly excited spectrum within a given conformal tower will be scrambled or distorted according to random ensemble theories \cite{Chaos_Book, Gutzwiller}.
+Indeed, in a previous study \cite{Maki18} we have shown that a microscopic description of the dynamics in the vicinity of critical points can be fully characterized by a universal $V$ matrix, or a four-fermion interaction operator that is a natural extension of the thermodynamic contact \cite{Tan08, Zhang09}.
+Following the general random matrix approach to highly excited states, we speculate that the $V$-matrix will have a similar character.
+Namely, the highly excited spectrum within a given conformal tower will be scrambled according to random ensemble theories \cite{Mehta04}.
 This random scrambling could result in an exponentially large number of randomly shifted eigenfrequencies.
-We have indeed numerically observed Wigner-Dyson statistics induced by a random four-fermion operator, acting on 70 many-body conformal tower states.
+We have indeed numerically observed Wigner-Dyson statistics induced by a random four-fermion operator, or V-matrix, acting on 70 many-body conformal tower states.

 Such many-body chaos can lead to an effective thermalization in an isolated quantum system.
-What has been observed in this hydrodynamic analysis is fully consistent with this generic thermalization paradigm.
+What has been observed in the hydrodynamic analysis is fully consistent with this general paradigm.
 In this regard, the emergent conformal symmetry appears to be sufficient to prevent far-away-from-equilibrium states from being thermalized, although the system is not integrable.